Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/aperture_geometry.md

 # 🔬 Key Insight (Updated)

 > Structure defines where transitions can occur.
 > Phase dynamics determine when they occur.

-And:

-> Transitions are triggered when phase evolution deviates
-> from its expected trajectory.

 ---